lacker/coinkit/js/README.md

 2. Build the extension locally
    a. `npm install`
-   b. `npm run build` (which will watch for changes and build continuously)
+   b. `npm run extension` (which will watch for changes and build continuously)

 3. Load the extension in Chrome
    a.
 Navigate to `chrome://extensions`
    b.
 Toggle "Developer Mode" on, if it's not on already
    c.
 Click "Load Unpacked" and select the `coinkit/js/extension` directory

+4. Run the sample app to try things out
+   a. `npm run app`